CUBRID Lock Manager

 Lock escalation

-• drop the per-row locks → take one class-grain lock instead.
+• Past lock_escalation_threshold instance locks on one class: drop the per-row locks, take one class-grain lock.

-• Trade-off: less memory ↔ unintended serialization.
+• Trade-off: less memory ↔ unintended serialization of other transactions on the same class.

 © 2026 CUBRID Corporation.
 All rights reserved.